willflet/old_website/_pages/faq.md

 <a name="humanizing"></a>
 ## Why is humanizing important to you?
-It's easy to forget that we are human, and among humans.
+Because it's easy to forget that we are human, and among humans.

 This is somewhat inevitable: for much of our existence we're encouraged to think of ourselves as 'do-ers' and 'have-ers' rather than '**be**-ers'.
 After all, 'being' has no purpose, so how can we form an identity on it?